massung/CHIP-8/README.md

  A 0 B F                                   Z X C V
 ```

-Games that you make can override specific keys in the assembler using `KEYMAP` directives.
-But, beyond that, this is the layout for any ROMs you play.

 ## The Assembler

 While playing the games that exist for the CHIP-8 might be fun for a while, the real fun is in creating your own games and seeing just how creative you can be with such a limited machine!